Coronavirus COVID-19 – Patient safety come first at Reydon Street Medical Centre

-- Come to your appointment alone if possible, and others wait outside (in the car).
+- Come to your appointment alone if possible, and ask others wait outside (in the car).

 - Only bring children who are being examined by the doctor

 - Only bring other family members who are required to help you mobilise safely or are their carer.